Namfrie/Namfrie/README.md

 # 💫 About Me:
 🔭 I’m learning how to deal with code<br>
 ✨ I started learning programming in 2023<br>
-🌱 I’m currently working mostly with Java<br>
+🌱 I’m currently working mostly with Java or HTML<br>

 # 💻 Tech Stack: